 The teenager’s challenge: Sleep well, play well

-(For those parents and coaches welcoming a new generation of teenagers, the Youth Soccer Insider republishes this article annually.)
+(For those parents and coaches welcoming a new generation of teenagers, the Youth Soccer Insider republishes this article, which last appeared in June 2014.)

 By Dev K. Mishra, M.D.